FMMT666/lsd.lua/README.md

     #!/usr/bin/lua5.2
     #!/usr/local/bin/luaMeh

-  Right now, lsd.lua does nothing else but

-  1) download the web page with the results to the subfolder you created; one file per account, user name or IP address
-  2) create a HTML file containing links to the downloaded file as well as to the LeakedSource web site
+  If called without any other arguments, lsd.lua does nothing else but create a HTML file "lsd-results.html", containing querying links to the LeakedSource web site.

+  If you want to automatically download the LeakedSource result pages, just add a

+    -load

+  parameter anywhere:

+    ./lsd.lua mydata.txt -load

   The output file names are the email addresses, user names or IP addresses with special characters removed.
   E.g.

-    Hehe@here.org    ->    Hehe_at_here_org
+    Hehe@here.org    ->    Hehe_at_here_org.html
-    192.186.1.1      ->    192_168_1_1
+    192.186.1.1      ->    192_168_1_1.html

   ...

   HTML parser pending :-)

   ...

+---
+## Parameters

+  The order of parameters and file name is arbitrary.

+     name    name of file to load;
+             if multiple arguments without '-' are given, the last one is used.
+    -load    also download each result file from LeakedSource; off by default

 ---
 ## Limitations